DevTurtleBlog/agentic/README.md

 # Agentic

-A Python framework for developing and deploying multi-agent AI applications using the agent-to-agent (a2a) protocol.
+A Python framework for developing and deploying complete AI applications that includes:
+- Multi-agent systems according to the Agent2Agent (A2A) protocol
+- MCP tools

 > ⚠️ **Beta Version**: This framework is currently in active development and is considered a beta release.
 Features may change, and some functionality may be unstable.

 ## Overview

 Agentic is a powerful framework that simplifies the creation of multi-agent systems by leveraging the a2a protocol.
 Built on top of [FastAPI](https://fastapi.tiangolo.com/) and the [a2a-sdk](https://github.com/google-a2a/a2a-python), Agentic enables developers to easily define, deploy, and manage multiple AI agents.
+Agentic also allows the creation of tools according to the MCP standard.
+The MCP system is built on top of [FastApiMCP](https://github.com/tadata-org/fastapi_mcp).

 ## Key Features